Prefetch DNS

 Enable Preloading

 Preloading will visit pages based on the settings and generate cache, just like any other visitor to the site.
 How does it work?
-Preloading works as the background process and it can be triggered on following events: Limitations:
+Preloading operates as a background process and can be initiated by the following events: Does it slow down my server?
+Concerns about preloading’s impact on server performance are understandable, particularly for sites […]

 Read More